Did you set goals for this year?

 Take a moment and think about the different ways you can give to others even a little each week.

-If you practice these 5 spiritual goals and habits this year, how will your life be different in 6 months or 12 months?
+If you achieve your spiritual goals and habits this year, how will your life be different in 6 months or 12 months?

 PIN IT FOR LATER: